 - Goods and Service Tax registration for tax purposes

 - MSME registration to avail of benefits provided by the government

 - Trademark registration to protect your brand identity

 - Bank account statements and other financial documents

 - ID and address proof of the business owners

 - Proof of possession of the business premises

-If you are planning to start an export business, this process can feel overwhelming.
-Don’t worry, Vakilsearch can make the whole thing easy for you.
-Moreover, leave things like company incorporation, obtaining your IEC code, GST registration, MSME registration, and trademark registration to us.
-Focus on the important aspects of your business while we get these done for you.
+This process can feel overwhelming if you are planning to start an export business.
+Don’t worry; Vakilsearch can make the whole thing easy for you.
+Moreover, leave things like company incorporation, obtaining your IEC code, GST registration, udyog registration, and trademark registration to us.
+Please focus on the important aspects of your business while we get these done for you.